vgrichina/vibe-server/stacks/tests/001_test_web_server.md

 - **Test Cases**:
   **Server Startup**:
-     - Verify the server starts and listens on port 3000 by making an HTTP request to the server.
+     - Verify the server starts and listens on a given port by making an HTTP request to the server.
   **Root Endpoint (GET /)**:
      - Send a GET request to `/`.
      - Assert status code is 200.